 Round Table: Hell and Universalism

 If “God so loved the world” (John 3:16) and “desires that all be saved” (2 Tim 2:4), how are Christians to make sense of hell?
 Is hell undoubtedly eternal (as passages like Matt 25:41 suggest), or is it possible that God’s Love will eventually conquer even the staunchest of resisting wills?
-Finally, what is the role of doctrine about hell in living the Christian life, in training new Christians, or in proclaiming the Gospel?
+What is the role of doctrine about hell in living the Christian life, in training new Christians, or in proclaiming the Gospel?
 Today our authors reflect on whether a Christian can be a universalist, and whether a doctrine of hell is central to the universal Christian faith.
 In doing so they address the following questions: “Is Hell eternal?” and “Why is necessary for Christians to teach about hell?”

 Kenneth A. O’Shaughnessy, Eastern Orthodox